rk0cc/hson/README.md

 |`readHSON(path *C.char)`|Read HSON file context from the path|Raw JSON string if read data successfully, or empty string if not|
 |`writeHSON(context, path *C.Char)`|Write HSON context to a file|<ul><li>`0` if write data successfully</li><li>`1` if failed during updating context (can not generate hash or non JSON data applied)</li><li>`2` if failed during writing to file</li></ul>|

+## Note for macOS users

+Please download go 1.17.x, clone this project and run `make build` by yourself.
+I have no Mac.

 ### License
 WTFPL